SudoPlayGames/sudoplaygames.github.io/blog/lodestar/_posts/2015-07-28-finding-interesting-areas-in-a-cave.md

       * If the TileBag(m) size is less than the group size threshold
          * Select all tiles in the TileBag(m) and replace the with an index with encoded depth
       * Else
-         * Select all tiles directly adjacent to the previously and replace them with an encoded index
+         * Select all tiles directly adjacent to the previous index and replace them with a new encoded index
    5. ++depth
    6. Goto GetBag